Alexhal9000/aim2numpy/README.md

 ## Features

 - **Easy Conversion**: Convert AIM files to numpy arrays with a single function call.
+- **Header Information**: Extract metadata and header information from AIM files.
 - **Compatibility**: Works with CT scan data from Scanco.
 - **Extensible**: Easily integrate with other Python libraries for further data processing and analysis.

 ## Example